 NSW Healthy School Canteen Strategy

 The NSW Healthy School Canteen Strategy, based on the Australian Dietary Guidelines, outlines food and drinks permitted for sale through canteens in NSW government school canteens and vending machines.
-It also supports the Nutrition in Schools Policy, which identifies that any school program or activity relating to or involving food and drink should promote healthy eating and good nutrition to students.
+It also supports the Nutrition in Schools Policy, which identifies that any school program or activity relating to or involving food and drink should promote healthy eating and good nutrition for students.

-The 4 main elements of the Food and Drink Benchmark
+The four main elements of the Food and Drink Criteria

-These are the minimum activities schools need to meet to successfully implement the new strategy:
+These are the minimum activities schools need to meet to implement the new strategy successfully:

-- The Health Star Rating – All OCCASIONAL foods must have an HSR of 3.5 stars and above.
+- The Health Star Rating – All OCCASIONAL packaged foods must have an HSR of 3.5 stars and above.
 For EVERYDAY foods, there is no HSR needed.

 - Portion size limits – There are portion limits for just a few categories of Everyday food and drinks and ALL Occasional food and drinks.

 - Market and promote only EVERYDAY choices – The goal is to make healthier EVERYDAY food and drinks stand out and sell well compared to OCCASIONAL food and drinks.